tonytvo/blog-generator/content/blog/1-page-marketing-plan/index.md

 title: 1 page marketing plan by Allan Dib summary
 date: "2022-09-04T22:12:03.284Z"
 description: "1 page marketing plan by Allan Dib summary"
-tags: ["valueinvesting", "investing"]
+tags: ["marketing", "investing"]
 ---
 # take-aways

 - It’s very common for small businesses never to grow past the point at which they generate just enough profit for the owner(s) to make a modest living.
 - Professionals have plans, and those plans are based on high-leverage activities.
 - By far the biggest leverage point in any business is marketing.
-- Marketing is the strategy you use for getting your ideal target market to know you, like you and trust you enough to become a customer.
+- Marketing is the strategy you use for getting your ideal target market to know you, like you, and trust you enough to become a customer.
 - All the stuff you usually associate with marketing are tactics.
 - Strategy is the big-picture planning you do prior to the tactics.
 - Strategy without tactics leads to paralysis by analysis.
-- Tactics without strategy leads to the “bright shiny object syndrome.”
+- Tactics without strategy lead to the “bright shiny object syndrome.”
 - Do NOT mimic large businesses.
 - Direct response marketing is what you should be doing as a small business.
 - Direct response marketing is designed to evoke an immediate response and compel prospects to take some specific action.
-Trackable, measurable, uses compelling copy, includes multi-step, short-term follow-up, incorporates maintenance follow-up of unconverted leads.
+Trackable, measurable, use compelling copy, includes multi-step, short-term follow-up, incorporates maintenance follow-up of unconverted leads.
 - Remember, it’s all about implementation.
 I’ll reiterate— **knowing and not doing is the same as not knowing.**
 - In my experience, I’ve found that entrepreneurs fail to implement for one of the following three reasons:
 - **Paralysis by analysis**: they keep trying to learn more or get stuck chasing the latest bright shiny object in the hope that they’ll get everything perfect the first time around.